Dr Ai Lyn Tan

 - PG Cert Clin Ed (Leeds, UK)

 I supervise PhD projects in imaging in arthritis and muscle.
 I teach and assess first and final year medical students.
-I am a postgraduate research tutor for LIRMM
+I am co-lead for postgraduate research studies for LIRMM.

 Research groups and institutes